krzysztofzuraw/blog/src/posts/2019-04-01-writer-mode.md

 ![Imgur](https://i.imgur.com/33zYvoE.gif)

 I also played a little bit vs code api.
-I have to say it is really easy to start developing your own extension from scratch.
+I have to say it is simple to start developing your own extension from scratch.
 Sometimes I felt a little bit lost on how to get access to certain things but the overall experience was really nice.